-For some, it may take forever to discover what they are,who they are and what to expect in future.
-These unlucky fellows life in darkness, hitting from one corner to another in search for self worth in life.
-Others ends up giving up their dreams because they lack an inner drive in pursuing their goals.
+For some, it may take forever to discover what they are, who they are and what to expect in future.
+These unlucky fellows live in darkness, hitting from one corner to another in search of self-worth in life.
+Others end up giving up their dreams because they lack an inner drive in pursuing their goals.
 So sad!

 For you to realize who you are in life, you must be ready to accept these three values:-

 .b) What is it that motivates you to stay alive